bazel-contrib/SIG-rules-authors/proto-grpc.md

 and [ProtoInfo providers](https://docs.bazel.build/versions/main/skylark/lib/ProtoInfo.html)
 that other rules can use to drive protoc.

-However, the complications on top of this process come in three main varieties:
+However, the complications on top of this process come in four main varieties:

 - **Plugin Output Predictability**: Predictability in the context of a protoc plugin is used to mean that the outputs produced are stably definable purely from the input `.proto` file names and the